kant/IaaSTopRevenueCustomerWebscraper/README.md

 1. This script runs in a python 3.6.2 environment
 2. The dependencies can be viewed in the requirements.txt file
-3. Many of the dependencies are actually for jupyter notebook, which is useful for writing scripts in blocks in a webbrowser
+3. Many of the dependencies are actually for jupyter notebook, which is useful for writing scripts in blocks in a webbrowser and sharing with colleagues

 ## Installing Dependencies